A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Experiments

 \subsection{Ablation Study}

-We evaluated two variants of CLIP-Fed: CLIP-Fed w/o FR (without feature extractor rectification), and CLIP-Fed w/o KD (without knowledge distillation).
-Table~\ref{tab:Ablation} compared the accuracy of the global model and the defense performance under identical experiment setups.
+We conducted comprehensive ablation experiments on CIFAR-10 under backdoor attacks to thoroughly validate the effectiveness of CLIP-Fed's core components.
+Two variants of CLIP-Fed were evaluated, which were CLIP-Fed w/o FR (without feature extractor rectification) and CLIP-Fed w/o KD (without knowledge distillation).
+Table~\ref{tab:Ablation} showed comparisons of the accuracy on the global model and the defense performance under identical experiment setups.
 We observed that both CLIP-Fed w/o FR and CLIP-Fed w/o KD achieved lower ASR than FedAvg (as shown in Table~\ref{tab:Performance comparison}) across all three datasets and four types of attacks.
-The results indicated that individually applying either feature extractor retraining or global model knowledge distillation could partially reduce the association between trigger patterns and target labels, thereby mitigating backdoor effects.
-Moreover, CLIP-Fed combined both feature retraining and knowledge distillation, such that it achieved the highest MA and lowest ASR across all datasets and attack methods.
+The results indicated that individually applying either feature extractor retraining or global model knowledge distillation could partially eliminate the association between trigger patterns and target labels, thereby mitigating backdoor effects.
+Thus, CLIP-Fed combined both feature retraining and knowledge distillation, so that it achieved the highest MA and lowest ASR in call cases.